jlguenego/node-expose-sspi/README.md

 - Git Bash: `curl --negotiate -u : http://localhost:3000 -b cookie.txt`
 - Powershell: `Invoke-WebRequest -uri http://localhost:3000 -UseDefaultCredentials`

+To know more, you can follow the [SSO Reference Manual](./doc/reference/index.md).

+You can also

 ### SSO Authentication client use case

 **[See the complete example](./doc/use-case/client.md)**